How to Overcome Impostor Syndrome For Good

 4. Fake it till you make it.
 Projecting confidence leads others to have confidence in you.
 So while your ego is feeling weak, just fake it for now.
 Communicate with confidence, practice eye contact, and smile at those around you.
 Gradually, you realize you’re actually much more capable in a situation than you believed.

 5. Understand there’s a journey ahead.
-Just recognizing you’re struggling with imposter syndrome doesn’t mean it’ll go away overnight.
+Just recognizing you’re struggling with impostor syndrome doesn’t mean it’ll go away overnight.
 It takes time to actually overcome those feelings.
 That’s OK.
 What’s important is to establish coping and to continue tackling challenges with the mindset of, “I’ve overcome this before, and I’ll do it again.”

 6. Give others perspective about their achievements.
 It’s important not just to use these strategies for ourselves, but for helping others who are suffering.